prathibha-n/portfolio-pm/prd-voice-ai-captain/README.md

 - **AI product ownership** — scoping a voice AI system from ASR architecture to dialogue design to offline fallback
 - **Frontline worker empathy** — personas and user stories grounded in ride-along observation, not assumptions
-- **Rigorous research practice** — every quantitative claim is tagged by source type and the measurement method is shown
+- **Rigorous research practice** — every quantitative claim is tagged by source type, with the basis and validation method described inline

 The product is intentionally generic — no platform, company, or AI system is named.
 It is designed to port across any last-mile delivery ecosystem (quick commerce, logistics, ride-hailing, gig delivery).